Battle of Nineveh (627): Aftermath

 The victory at Nineveh was not total as the Byzantines were unable to capture the Persian camp.
 However, the victory was effective in preventing further Persian resistance.

-With no Persian army left to oppose him, Heraclius' victorious army plundered Dastagird, Khosrow's palace, and gained tremendous riches while recovering 300 captured Byzantine/Roman standards accumulated over years of warfare.
+With no Persian army left to oppose him, Heraclius' victorious army plundered Dastagird, Khosrow's palace, and gained tremendous riches while recovering 300 captured Byzantine/Roman stindards accumulated over years of warfare.
 Khosrow had already fled to the mountains of Susiana to try to rally support for the defense of Ctesiphon.
 Heraclius could not attack Ctesiphon itself because the Nahrawan Canal was blocked by the collapse of a bridge.

 The Persian army rebelled and overthrew Khosrow II, raising his son Kavad II, also known as Siroes, in his stead.
 Khosrow perished in a dungeon after suffering for five days on bare sustenance—he was shot to death slowly with arrows on the fifth day.
 Kavad immediately sent peace offers to Heraclius.
 Heraclius did not impose harsh terms, knowing that his own empire was also near exhaustion.
 Under the peace treaty, the Byzantines regained all their lost territories, their captured soldiers, a war indemnity, and of great spiritual significance, the True Cross and other relics that were lost in Jerusalem in 614.
 The battle was the last conflict of the Roman–Persian Wars.